Why you can trust The Zebra

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Santa Ana, you can expect 31 rainy days with an annual rainfall of 13 inches.
 Santa Ana is also known to experience earthquakes and wildfires.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year

 Avg.
 Annual Snowfall